Hypaethral/javascript-projects/environment-setup/environment-setup.md

 <br>

 ...Yeah.
 Dependencies are *insane*.
 Praise package management, because screw that.
-And ensuring that the packages you use are kept track of in a package.json file ensures that package managers know how to help you.
+And ensuring that the packages you use are kept track of in a `package.json` file (or similar, remember that package management is not exclusive to javascript environments) ensures that package managers will know how to help you and anyone with whom you share your code.
 Don't forget it!

 #### Configuring Webpack